jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Staple/Inverted sugar.md

 1. Don't forget [[Inverted sugar (theory)|the theory]].
 2. Mix sugar and water in a sauce pan with a thick bottom.
 Bring to a rolling boil.
 3. Add the lemon juice / citric acid and stir.
 4. The syrup is ready when it is at the soft ball stage (112-115C).
 You may also do a thread test, when you cool a drop of the syrup and try if it produces a thread between two fingers.
+(The remote thermometer was showing 110C, when it was ready).
 5. Allow to cool for a few minutes and then pour into a jar.
 It will last for 2+ years, but may crystallize in 6 month.
 Store in the fridge.